LoopLLC/LoopCache/README.md

 - Run as a Windows Service or from the console
 - Clients can be written in any language
 - Custom binary protocol

+## Consistent Hashing

+I would suggest a quick google search for consistent hashing, there are some good articles out there that explain it pretty well.

+The idea is that you want to spread objects out over a cluster of cache machines in a way that their assigned locations are somewhat stable when a node is added or removed.
+We could use a simplistic approach and use a modulus of the hashed key like this:

+location = hash(key) % numServers

+But if we add or remove a node, most of the locations will change, invalidating nearly the entire cache.
+By using consistent hashing, the number of keys that need to be moved is roughly the size of the newly added node's capacity.
+We do this by creating a large number of virtual node locations on a 32-bit ring.
+We hash a key and look for the next highest location on the ring to detemine which node owns that key.

+Here's a simple visualization for a 3-node cluster, with nodes labelled A, B, and C:

+0.....A...B..A..C..C..B..A..A..B..C....A....B..C..B..A..C..B..A..A..B..B..C..A..B....IntMax

+If you remove a node, objects under the removed locations simply shift up to the next node.
+Adding a node shifts objects under the new locations to the new node.

 ## Binary Protocol